Imago

 Credits: Getty Images

-Even without the US golfing legend, the field is looking pretty much stacked.
+Even without him, the field is pretty much stacked.
 With the likes of Scottie Scheffler, Keegan Bradley, J.J.
-Spaun, Justin Rose, Jordan Spieth, Cameron Young, Hideki Matsuyama, and many other stars making an appearance, the fans will surely be treated to a stellar show at the Albany Golf Club.
-Now, with all the big names giving so much effort, a pretty common question fans ask is: Do the players get OWGR points?
+Spaun, Justin Rose, Jordan Spieth, Cameron Young, Hideki Matsuyama, and other stars teeing off, fans will surely be treated to a stellar show at the Albany Golf Club.
+Now, let’s come to the OWGR points.

 ADVERTISEMENT